mosip/documentation/docs/Data-Services-Functionality.md

       * [4.2.6 License Key Status Validator](#426-license-key-status-validator-) _(DAT_FR_4.15)_
 - [List of Configurable Parameters and Processes](#list-of-configurable-parameters-and-processes-)
 - [Kernel API](#kernel-api-)

 # Data services

 ## 1. Data mapper [**[↑]**](#table-of-contents)
 Data mapper is used across MOSIP to facilitate mapping between DTO (Data Transfer Object) and entity.

 [**Link to design**](/mosip/mosip-platform/blob/master/design/kernel/kernel-datamapper.md)

 ## 2. Data Access Manager [**[↑]**](#table-of-contents)
-Data Access Manager provides a DAO (Data Access Object) interface to do the following
+Data Access Manager provides a DAO (Data Access Object) interface to do the following:

 1. Provide an interface for connection to a Database
 1. Provide an interface to support Database CRUD (Create, Read, Update, Delete) operation
 1. Provide an interface to support a custom SQL